jstiwer/world_map_dashboard/README.md

 # world_map_dashboard
-It's a dashboard with general information about each country on world map.
+It's a dashboard with global GDP 2021 and general information about each country on the world map.
 Project with Santiago Santa.